jfallmann/MONSDA/docs/source/configurator.rst

 | **SET WORKFLOWS**                                                                  |
 +------------------------------------------------------------------------------------+

-Select Workflows not activated in an existing config-file.
+Select workflows not activated in an existing config-file.
 The Configurator will expand each condition.
-Afterwards you have to make settings for the new workflows.
+Afterwards you have to define settings for the new workflows.

 2. Remove workflows
 ******************`